notFaker2/DinoRun/README.md

 # DinoRun
 A littile modification of Chrome Dino Run.
-No need to run chrome anymore :D
+No need to run chrome anymore 😎

 Just press Space button to jump